ucodery/ucodery-blog/src/posts/managing-my-python-environments.md

 Pyenv environments can be named anything but I always make it the same as the directory it is rooted in, which is also usually the name of the project, like in the case of a checkout.
-If the project requires a specific version I `pyenv install` it, otherwise I pick a modern already-installed version which is easily done with `TAB`.
+If the project requires a specific version I don't have, I `pyenv install` it, otherwise I pick the most modern already-installed version which is easily done with `TAB`.

 Whenever I find myself in a new workspace The setup is simple and one-time:
 ```bash